Vijay-Nirmal/WebInteractMCP/website/content/blog/introducing-webintractmcp.md

 - Limited real-time communication capabilities
 - Framework-specific implementations

-## Enter WebIntractMCP
+## Enter WebInteractMCP

-WebIntractMCP solves these challenges by creating a standardized way for web applications to expose their functionality through the Model Context Protocol.
+WebInteractMCP solves these challenges by creating a standardized way for web applications to expose their functionality through the Model Context Protocol.
 This enables:

 - **Real-time Communication**: Robust bidirectional communication using SignalR
 - **Framework Agnostic**: Works with React, Angular, Vue, or any JavaScript framework